-Hermit Peak Trail is a 8.1 mile lightly trafficked out and back trail located near Las Vegas, New Mexico that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, camping, nature trips, and horses and is accessible from May until November.
+Hermit Peak Trail is a 8.1 mile lightly trafficked out and back trail located near Las Vegas, New Mexico that features a river and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, camping, nature trips, and horses and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash